 English Language & Literature: Other Suggested Resources

 "Digital resource that mirrors the renowned Loeb print collection, showcasing more than 520 volumes of Latin, Greek, and English epic and lyric poetry; tragedy and comedy; history, travel, philosophy, and oratory; the great medical writers and mathematicians.
-The online interface allows readers to browse, search, bookmark, annotate, and share content with ease."
+The online interface allows readers to browse, search, bookmark, annotate, and share content."

 Streaming video of British theater productions plus supplementary study and teaching materials.